Area of Expertise

 - Big Data and Data Analytics

 - Nonprofit Organizations

 - Social Media

-Gregory D. Saxton is Assistant Professor of Accounting at the Schulich School of Business.
+Gregory D. Saxton, PhD, CGMA is Professor of Accounting at the Schulich School of Business.
 Previously, he was Associate Professor of Communication at the University at Buffalo, SUNY and Associate Professor of Public Administration at SUNY, College at Brockport, and has taught at Virginia Commonwealth University and the Singapore Institute of Management.
 He has received PhDs in Political Science from Claremont Graduate University (2000) and in Accounting from York University (2016).
-He also received a M.A. in Public Policy from Claremont Graduate University, an M.A. in Political Science from McGill University, and a B.A. in Political Science from the University of Victoria.
+He also received an M.A. in Public Policy from Claremont Graduate University, an M.A. in Political Science from McGill University, and a B.A. in Political Science from the University of Victoria.
 He has worked for the California state government and as a consultant for nonprofit organizations.

-2013 Best Paper presented at the 2013 conference of the Association for Research on Nonprofit Organizations and Voluntary Action, November 21-23, 2013, Hartford, CT.
+2013 Best Paper Award, for best paper presented at the 2013 conference of the Association for Research on Nonprofit Organizations and Voluntary Action, November 21-23, 2013, Hartford, CT.

 2013 Best Paper Award, Public Relations Division, annual meeting of the International Communication Association, June 17-21, London, UK.

 2012 Top Research Paper Award, Public Relations Division, 98th Annual Convention of the National Communication Association, November 12-15, Orlando, FL.

 2002 ARPA Best Article Award, for best manuscript published in the American Review of Public Administration